 There's no doubt that childbirth affects women both emotionally and physically.
 These first few weeks especially she needs your support and understanding.
 To help you negotiate the early days of fatherhood, here's a guide to some of the changes your mate is experiencing and how you can be there for her.

 Physical changes.
 Your partner probably feels a bit fragile after the rigors of childbirth.
-Whether she gave birth by C-section or vaginally, she will be sore.
-Recovery from a C-section requires that she limit her activity for a few weeks.
-If she delivered vaginally, she may have some bleeding and vaginal discharge for several weeks, longer if she had a vaginal tear.
+Whether she gave birth by C-section or vaginally, she will be sore and may have some bleeding and vaginal discharge for several weeks.
 She may have painful urination or involuntary leakage of urine, called urinary incontinence.
 On top of all that she may have problems with constipation or hemorrhoids from the strain of delivery.
+If she delivered vaginally, bleeding could last longer if she had a vaginal tear.
+Recovery from a C-section requires that she limit her activity for a few weeks.
 It's enough to shorten anyone's fuse.

 What you can do: